 - What questions do my customers ask that I can answer?

 You can also use blog posts to spotlight select items in your store.
-Just remember to frame your blog content in terms of the customer.
+Remember to frame your blog content in terms of the customer.
 It’s about them, not you.

 - Helpful and informative.
 Be thorough and focus on actionable advice if you give suggestions or tips.

-- Empathetic to the wants or needs of your readers.
-Don’t push your own agenda at the expense of addressing questions, problems, or concerns in your audience’s minds.
+- Empathetic to your readers’ needs.
+Don’t push your own agenda at the expense of addressing their questions, problems, or concerns.

 - Valuable.
-Always seek to solve problems, provide advice, and/or give information.
+Always seek to solve problems, provide advice, or give information.

 - Authentic.
 Write in a way that’s true to yourself and your brand.
 If you struggle with this, try writing the way you speak.

 - Relevant.
 Keep blog posts on topic.
 You can tell a variety of stories, but they should all be focused or somehow tied back to what your audience finds important.

 If your content ticks these boxes, then add it to your content calendar.